1. Fulfillments

 const fulfillment = response.data;

-This will create a corresponding manifest at location loc_hj7gjrk5JaVvyATPDbyURp.
-Note that the corresponding manifest can not be marked as received until the fulfillment has been completed.
+This will create a corresponding manifest at location loc_hj7gjrk5JaVvyATPDbyURp with linked_fulfillment.id set to this fulfillment's ID.
+Note that the corresponding manifest cannot be marked as completed until the fulfillment itself has been completed.

 International Fulfillments